mhshahzad/order-pizza-api/README.md

 ## Order Pizza API

-A Rest-ful API for pizza ordering with documentation.
+A Rest-ful API for pizza ordering.

+This API can be integrated in POS (point-of-sale) system of pizza restaurant.

 ### Getting Started